HamStudy/hamstudy-hambook/tech2026/content/Part 1. Science/Chapter 1. Electrical Basics/section 1-2 Electrical Units.md

 Amateur radio equipment is typically designed to work with specific impedance values.
 For example, most transceivers are designed to connect to a **50-ohm** system.
 When impedances aren't properly matched:

-- Power transfer becomes less efficient
+- Power transfer becomes less efficient.
-- Some energy may be reflected back toward the source
+- Some energy may be reflected back toward the source.
-- Equipment may need to reduce power output to protect itself
+- Equipment may need to reduce power output to protect itself.

 These principles apply to many parts of your radio system, including antennas, which exhibit properties of resistance, capacitance, and inductance.